Teen Counseling & Mental Health: Options For Free Counseling For Teens

 Is your teen struggling with challenges related to adolescence?

-Resources for free counseling for teens
+Resources for free counseling and group therapy for teens

-School services
+School services for teen counseling

-For older teens attending college, most universities have on-site counseling centers where students can seek free therapy, though they may limit the number of sessions a student can attend each semester or year.
+For older teens attendingcollege, most universities have on-site counseling centers where students can seek free therapy or counseling for teens, though they may limit the number of sessions a student can attend each semester or year.
 College counseling centers may also have long wait times to start treatment, though they are typically able to provide care to students in crisis situations.
-Even if you are not able to schedule a therapy session right away, college counseling centers and other student health care options on campus, such as wellness centers or student health centers, are often able to provide you with a list of free or low-cost community resources for mental health support.

 Therapists in training

-Typically, this kind of arrangement requires you to commit to attend a certain number of sessions for the therapy to be offered free of charge or at a lower rate.
+Typically, this kind of arrangement requires you to commit to attending a certain number of sessions for the therapy to be offered free of charge or at a lower rate.
 There’s no need to worry about receiving a lower standard of care in these situations — a qualified, licensed, and credentialed therapist will supervise your care with the trainee therapist to ensure you are still served adequately.

 National hotlines

-There are a wide variety of national programs that offer free mental health services to both teens and adults who are experiencing crisis situations.
-It can be important to note that in these instances, care is only free in an acute crisis, and these programs do not provide ongoing mental health support, though the workers who staff the hotlines will likely be able to connect you to free or low-cost therapy resources near you if you desire ongoing counseling.
-These hotlines and programs include:
+There is a wide variety of national programs that offer free mental health services to both teens and adults who are experiencing crisis situations.
+It can be important to note that in these instances, care is only free in an acute crisis, and these programs do not provide ongoing mental health support, though the workers who staff the hotlines will likely be able to connect teens to free or low-cost therapy resources near you if you desire ongoing counseling.

-• The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Program): Simply dial 988 or 1-800-273-TALK
+• The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Program): Simply dial 988 or 1-800-273-TALK if a teen is in crisis.

 • The Substance Abuse and Mental Health Services Administration (SAMHSA) 24/7 Treatment Referral National Helpline: 1-800-662-HELP